-Standard 2 7: Response to Inquiries tion provides support and assistance in accessing human trafficking related Exceeds Standard The organization follows written protocols that describe how they respond to requests that are received outside of normal business hours for information, transport, or other services.
+Standard 27: Response to Inquiries The organization provides support and assistance in accessing human trafficking related services or information.
+Exceeds Standard The organization follows written protocols that describe how they respond to requests that are received outside of normal business hours for information, transport, or other services.
 Meets Standard The organization is able to provide or link the caller with support and assistance in accessing human trafficking related service/information, as evidenced by documentation.
 Does Not Meet Standard The organization is inconsistent in providing or documenting service provision related to human trafficking.
-Standard 2 8: Operations Protocol Organization follows a written protocol for hotline operation.
+Standard 28: Operations Protocol The organization follows a written protocol for hotline operation.
 Exceeds Standard The organization has a comprehensive manual that includes topics such as assessment of immediate danger, expectations on returning missed calls, putting calls on hold, etc. Meets Standard The organization can demonstrate that a protocol is used consistently and provide documentation on how staff, volunteers, and interns are trained on the protocol.
 Does Not Meet Standard No evidence that a protocol is in use.
 Service provision is inconsistent.

-Standard 2 9: Timely Response Organization offers prompt response to hotline inquiries.
+Standard 29: Timely Response The organization offers prompt response to hotline inquiries.
 Exceeds Standard The organization ensures and documents that all hotline contacts and inquiries receive an immediate response, no matter how they are received.

-Meets Standard The organization ensures all hotline contacts and inquiries are answered within twenty minutes, as evidenced by training protocols and documentation of response time.
-Does Not Meet The organization is inconsistent about responding to hotline contacts and inquiries in Standard a timely manner or does not follow up on all contacts.
-0: Mandatory Reporting Any reports o of suspected trafficking, abuse, or neglect of a minor or vulnerable adult will be reported t to law enforcement, Adult Protective Services, and/or Child Welfare within timeframes o defined by law.
+Meets Standard The organization ensures all hotline contacts and inquiries are answered within 20 minutes, as evidenced by training protocols and documentation of response time.
+Does Not Meet Standard The organization is inconsistent about responding to hotline contacts and inquiries in a timely manner or does not follow up on all contacts.
+Standard 30: Mandatory Reporting Any reports of suspected trafficking, abuse, or neglect of a minor or vulnerable adult will be reported to law enforcement, Adult Protective Services, and / or Child Welfare within timeframes defined by law.
 Exceeds Standard Organization has a protocol for informing clients about mandatory reporting laws.
 Meets Standard The organization has written protocols that explain when and how mandated reports are to happen and be documented.
 The organization provides training on those protocols to staff, volunteers, and interns.
 The organization can produce documentation of mandated reports made.
-Does Not Meet The mandated reporting does not happen, is not documented, or exceeds the Standard response time required by law.
-Standard 3 1: Supervision and Support The organiza tion holds regular meetings for hotline personnel to debrief calls, identify - hin inquiries, and receive supervision and support.
-Exceeds The organization offers regular meetings to debrief and support staff, volunteers, and Standard interns who serve on the hotline, as part of its service delivery, as evidenced by documentation.
+Does Not Meet Standard The mandated reporting does not happen, is not documented, or exceeds the response time required by law.
+Standard 31: Supervision and Support The organization holds regular meetings for hotline personnel to debrief calls, identify patterns within inquiries, and receive supervision and support.
+Exceeds Standard The organization offers regular meetings to debrief and support staff, volunteers, and interns who serve on the hotline, as part of its service delivery, as evidenced by documentation.
 Immediate support and debriefing are offered as needed after unusually stressful or complex contacts.
 Meets Standard The organization can provide documentation that they support hotline personnel through efficient communication and meetings.
-Does Not Meet The organization cannot demonstrate how they offer regular support for hotline staff.
-Standard Standard 3 2: Hotline Coverage The organiza tion's hotline schedule indicates 24/7 coverage by trained staff, volunteers, or interns.
-Exceeds The organization schedules back-up support to assist the on-call person.
-Standard Meets The organization's staffing schedule reflects consistent 24/7 coverage.
-Standard Does Not Meet There is no schedule for 24/7 coverage.
-Gans in coverage are revealed by lack of Does Not Weet There is no schedule for 24/7 coverage.
-Gaps in coverage are revealed by lack of Standard response.
+Does Not Meet Standard The organization cannot demonstrate how they offer regular support for hotline staff.

+Standard 32: Hotline Coverage The organization's hotline schedule indicates 24 / 7 coverage by trained staff, volunteers, or interns.
+Exceeds Standard The organization schedules back-up support to assist the on-call person.
+Meets Standard The organization's staffing schedule reflects consistent 24 / 7 coverage.
+Does Not Meet Standard There is no schedule for 24 / 7 coverage.
+Gaps in coverage are revealed by lack of response.